sameg14/symfony-jobs-queues-automation/README.md

 The code will be mounted to a virtual folder located in `/var/www/app` on the VM.
 So any changes you make to this repo on your mac will be immedietly available to you in the VM

+You also need to add an `/etc/hosts` entry for the virtual domain

+`10.10.10.123    jobdemo.vm`